SachaWheeler/sachawheeler.github.io/books/_posts/2017-6-19-American-Gods.md

 author: Neil Gaiman
 rating: 5
 date: Wed, 19 Jul 2017
-summary: ALl the ancient Gods are real.
+summary: All the ancient Gods are real.
 review: Stunning.
 A proper epic, and worthy successor to Sandman
 ---